11 Follow-Up Emails After No Response

 Good email writing requires patience and practice.
 To send an effective message is a challenging task to do.
 Yet, when following up, you might want to take all your benefits and advantages out of your pocket to get a response.

-Sending a follow-up requires excellent attention to detail to ensure that the email attracts the eye of the recipient.
-You have to remain polite and keep on following up even if the first time was not successful.
+This is especially true when creating follow up emails after no response.
+Sending a follow-up requires excellent attention to detail to ensure that the email attracts the eye of the email recipient.
+You have to remain polite to encourage a reply without being pushy and keep on following up even if the first time was not successful.

-However, if your follow-ups have not received any response and it seems that you have tried hundreds of times, but nothing seems to work — we have a few tips and tricks to share so you could receive that long-awaited reply!
-Besides, we will provide some examples for you to look at and get some inspiration!
+However, if your follow-ups have not received any response and it seems that you have tried many follow-ups, but nothing seems to work — we have a few tips and tricks to share so you could receive that long-awaited reply!
+Besides, we will provide some free templates for you to look at and get some inspiration!
 Let’s get started.

 It is essential to follow-up on your query as it significantly increases your chances of receiving a response you have been waiting for.
-Research shows that overall, 92% of replies were received after follow-up emails were sent.
-Furthermore, 55% of overall responses were generated ONLY after the 4th to 8th follow-up email!
+Research shows that specialists who know the power of persistence and follow up per one campaign reach a solid 27%.
+This is in contrast to the 16% reach of those who don’t send follow-ups.

 If you were giving up after the first attempt, now you can see that it might take a little longer to receive a response; however, you have to be patient, motivated, and goal-oriented not to give up.